 Nutty, naturally sweet Carrot Cake Fat Balls are a beautifully flavored healthy snack that only requires 10 minutes of actual prep.
+They’re grain-free, paleo, vegan, and have lovely carrot cake flavor!
 Make a big batch to snack on throughout the week!

 Which brings us to the topic of this post: Carrot Cake Fat Balls.

 For this round of fat balls, I used raw cashews and walnuts, but you can easily mix and match your favorite nut combinations.
-For instance, if you already have say almonds and pecans in your pantry, feel free to use those instead!
+If you already have say almonds and pecans in your pantry, feel free to use those instead!
 You can even toss in some pumpkin seeds, sunflower seeds, chia seeds, and/or hemp seeds.

 Carrot Cake Fat Balls

 - 1 cup raw cashews

 - 1 large carrot peeled and chopped into 2" pieces

 - 5 medjool dates pitted, or more to taste